dendronhq/dendron-site/vault/dendron.topic.links.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/links.backlink.jpg)

 ## Other Links
 For links to a file format Dendron does not support, you can use the highlight the link and use `> Dendron: Open Link` to open the file using your operating system default for that file.
+This also applies to opening paths to folders.

 <a href="https://www.loom.com/share/01250485e20a4cdca2a053dd6047ac68"><img src="https://cdn.loom.com/sessions/thumbnails/01250485e20a4cdca2a053dd6047ac68-with-play.gif"> </a>